oldnomad/udotool/doc/MANUAL.md

   full range is `1000000` (one million), so `1` corresponds to exact value `10000` (ten thousand), and `0.0042` corresponds to exact value `42`.

+When using word expansion in scripts, you should remember some caveats:

+- In `glibc` version 2.40 (and earlier), `wordexp(3)` doesn't yet support "dollar-single-quotes" quoting style, introduced in POSIX.1-2024.
+- If word expansion produces newline characters, they will _not_ be treated as line separators, but as regular whitespace.
+- If word expansion produces new flow control commands (`loop` or `endloop`), result is _unpredictable_.
+You can, however, use word expansion in parameters of these commands.

 Environment available to `udotool` script and to all commands invoked from it contains all environment variables available to `udotool` itself,